Scale your business with our modular plugins.

 Create a new file with the CSS extension and paste your code there.
 In this example, we’ve named the file my-styles.css.

-After you paste your code, save the file, and continue with the next step.
+After pasting your code, save the file and proceed to the next step.

 3.2) Upload the file to the Child Theme folder

-If your child theme has a CSS directory, just copy and paste your file there.
-Alternatively, you can also upload it right in the main child theme directory.
-Don’t worry about the location in the child theme folder, we will target the file path in the next step.
+If your child theme has a CSS directory, copy and paste your file there.
+Alternatively, you can upload it directly to the child theme directory.
+Don’t worry about the location in the child theme folder; we will specify the file path in the next step.

-Now use the cPanel or an FTP client like FileZilla to upload the file.
+Now use cPanel or an FTP client such as FileZilla to upload the file.

-If you are on a localhost server, you can simply copy and paste the file in the child theme folder located in the public folder of your localhost server.
+If you are on a localhost server, you can copy and paste the file into the child theme folder located in the public folder of your localhost server.

-Following our example, we’ll paste our my-styles.css file in the child theme.
+Following our example, we’ll paste our my-styles.css file into the child theme.

 Upload the file to the Child Theme folder.

-Now you need to enqueue your custom CSS file on the functions.php file of your child theme to make it work.
-Paste the following PHP script after any code present in the functions.phpfile.
+Now you need to enqueue your custom CSS file in the functions.php file of your child theme to make it work.
+Paste the following PHP script after any code present in the functions.php file.

 function my_styles() {